xishhh/GLITCHLABS/README.md

-# BugBattle
+# GLITCHLABS

-BugBattle is a multiplayer debugging game where players in the same lobby race to fix a bug in a shared code snippet.
+GLITCHLABS is a multiplayer debugging game where players in the same lobby race to fix a bug in a shared code snippet.

 ## Problem Statement